emilyworks/tot/README.md

 (**NOTE:** We originally intended to adapt the ToT source code repository for this project but due to a lack of fit, we eventually deforked and wrote our own repository implementations from scratch instead.
 However, please note that the deforking process has still preserved the commit history and Github contributor list from when the repository was forked.
 Please look to recent commits to see the code and contributors relevant to this specific project, as we did not end up using code from the original ToT repository.)

+The rest of the README is structured as follows:
+- Quickstart
+- Args (full descriptions of each optional argument that can be used during runs)
+- Repository/Directory Structure
+- Results and Brief Observations (for a full discussion, please see our final report)

 ## Quickstart (for Llama)
 Ensure you are in the main branch for Llama runs, and the 'gpt' branch for GPT-4o runs.